Poland Job Market

 Poland government is constantly making efforts in order to attract and retain skilled foreign workers in the nation:

-Overview of government programs or policies influencing employment
+Overview of Government Programs or policies Influencing Employment

 Poland is most sought after by many immigrants looking for work.
 The country actively invests in making efforts to provide people with opportunities across various fields.
-Employers in Poland are actively looking to hire skilled foreign nations to fill job vacancies across various industries.
+Employers in Poland are actively looking to hire skilled foreign nationals to fill job vacancies across various industries.
 The government of Poland ensures to provide with the required support by creating initiatives which help migrants to settle and work in the nation.

 Poland has issued more than 2 million work visas over the past three years and 13,500 foreign nationals entered Poland on special work visas between January and September.
 The GDP increased by $1.405 trillion in 2023.